 During the presidential election debate between Kamala Harris and Donald Trump on September 10, 2024, Lindsay Davis and David Muir, the ABC News journalists who moderated the debate, fact-checked Trump on multiple topics-including abortion, immigration, crime, and the 2020 presidential election-but did not fact-check Harris (Flood 2024).
 Conservatives criticized ABC News, arguing that its "lopsided fact-checking" was biased, overlooked Harris's misstatements, and undermined the network's credibility (Ngo et al. 2024), whereas Muir stated that he moderated the debate following his "duty" as a journalist (Rutz 2024).
-Muir's statement resonates with the mission statement of PolitiFact, a major U.S. fact-checking organization (Graves 2017), which highlights how the journalistic mission of truth-seeking sometimes necessitates imbalanced corrections: "We try to select facts to check from both Democrats and Republicans.
-At the same time, we more often fact-check the party that holds power or people who repeatedly make attention-getting or misleading statements" (Holan 2018).1 tion (Hayes et al. 2007; Graves 2016).
+Muir's statement resonates with the mission statement of PolitiFact, a major U.S. fact-checking organization (Graves 2017), which highlights how the journalistic ideal of truth-seeking sometimes results in imbalanced corrections: "We try to select facts to check from both Democrats and Republicans.
+At the same time, we more often fact-check the party that holds power or people who repeatedly make attention-getting or misleading statements" (Holan 2018).
+Even if journalistic efforts to correct misinformation are driven by truth-seeking motivation, if their coverage is not balanced across parties, will the audiences find the news source credible?

+The journalistic understanding of what constitutes unbiased and fair reporting has evolved in response to shifting media environments, including the prevalence of misinformation (Hayes et al. 2007; Graves 2016).
 Notably, the need to correct political misinformation in news coverage has generated a tension between "balance" and "truth-seeking" as two competing values in achieving journalistic objectivity.
-The traditional norm of "procedural objectivity" prioritizes balanced coverage of both sides,2 whereas a more recent concept, "substantive objectivity," dictates that balanced coverage should be avoided when one side clearly lacks evidence (Lawrence & Schafer 2012).
-These competing norms of objectivity reflect "the thorny problem of how to accurately cover [...] false claims while also avoiding accusations of bias" (Thorson 2024, p.3).3 Professional journalism has increasingly embraced truth-seeking but imbalanced coverage of political parties as objective and, at times, necessary (Fahy 2017).
-However, even if journalistic efforts to correct misinformation are driven by truth-seeking motivation, if their coverage is not balanced across parties, will the audiences find the news source credible?
+The traditional norm of "procedural objectivity" prioritizes balanced coverage of both sides, whereas a more recent concept, "substantive objectivity," dictates that balanced coverage should be avoided when one side clearly lacks evidence (Lawrence & Schafer 2012).
+These competing norms of objectivity reflect "the thorny problem of how to accurately cover [...] false claims while also avoiding accusations of bias" (Thorson 2024, p.3).
+Professional journalism has increasingly embraced truth-seeking but imbalanced coverage of political parties as substantively objective and, at times, necessary (Fahy 2017).
+Yet, when audience trust is considered, interviews with journalists reveal a tension between the ideals of "truthful" reporting and "balanced" reporting-especially when one political party generates more misleading claims on a topic (e.g., election denial; Jang & Kreiss 2024, pp.15-16).
+Peterson et al. (2025) characterize this tension as two competing journalistic values-"getting the facts right" and "giving every side equal coverage" (p.
+9)-and find that while journalists express a commitment to the former, actual news coverage often leans toward the latter in practice.